When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration: Experimental Results

 \subsection{Task Completion}

 We begin by examining the effect of the treatments on task completion, measured as the total number of instances classified within the allotted time.
 Our analysis reveals differences in task completion rates across experimental conditions, with static bonus participants completing the most instances ($\mu_{s} = 26.93$), followed by baseline participants ($\mu_{b} = 25.35$), and dynamic bonus participants completing the fewest instances ($\mu_{d} = 23.63$) (see \Cref{fig:task_completion}).
-We employed the Kruskal-Wallis test, which confirmed statistically significant differences in completion rates across conditions ($H = 7.5$, $p = 0.023$), with static bonus participants processing approximately 14\% more instances than dynamic bonus participants.
+As Shapiro-Wilk tests confirmed non-normal distributions and Levene's test revealed heterogeneous variances across conditions, we employ a Kruskal-Wallis test, which confirms statistically significant differences in completion rates ($H = 7.5$, $p = 0.023$), with static bonus participants processing approximately 14\% more instances than dynamic bonus participants.

 \textbf{Mediation Analysis.} To explore the mechanisms underlying reduced task completion rates in the dynamic treatment, we conducted a mediation analysis examining whether cognitive load mediates the relationship between incentive structures and task completion.
-The analysis reveals that dynamic bonuses significantly increase participants' cognitive load compared to baseline ($\beta = 0.403, p = 0.027$), which in turn reduces task completion ($\beta = -1.094, p = 0.023$), with cognitive load accounting for approximately 26\% of the total effect.
-Full mediation analysis results are provided in the Appendix.
+The analysis reveals that dynamic bonuses significantly increase participants' cognitive load compared to baseline ($\beta = 0.403, p = 0.027$), which in turn reduces task completion ($\beta = -1.094, p = 0.023$), with cognitive load accounting for approximately 26\% of the total effect (see the Appendix for full details).